merenlab/merenlab.org/_posts/miscellaneous/2017-12-25-anvio-workshop-at-uc-irvine.md

 <span class="extra-info-header">Thanks!</span>

-This workshop is hosted by **[UCI Microbiome Initiative](http://microbiome.uci.edu/)**, and [the Joint SDSU-UCI PhD program](http://www.csrc.sdsu.edu/), which is accepting new applications for Fall 2018 (which includes quantitative biology), will kindly sponsor some of our coffee breaks.
+This workshop is hosted by **[UCI Microbiome Initiative](http://microbiome.uci.edu/)**, and [the Joint SDSU-UCI PhD program](http://www.csrc.sdsu.edu/) will kindly sponsor some of our coffee breaks.
 We thank them for their interest and support!
 </div>